 Why is a data governance framework necessary?

-A data governance framework is necessary because it provides a standard set of policies and procedures for managing an organization’s critical data assets.
+A data governance framework provides a standard set of policies and procedures for managing an organization’s critical data assets.
 Without such a framework, those assets are at risk of becoming fragmented, inaccurate and non-compliant with relevant regulations.

 Furthermore, a lack of governance can lead to confusion and duplication of effort, as different departments or individual users try to manage data with their own methods.
-A well-designed data governance framework ensures that all users understand the rules for managing data and that there is a clear process for making changes or additions to the data.
+A well-designed data governance framework ensures all users understand the rules for managing data and that there is a clear process for making changes or additions to the data.
 It unifies teams, improving communication between different teams and allowing different departments to share best practices.

-Finally, a data governance framework helps to ensure compliance with laws and regulations.
+In addition, a data governance framework ensures compliance with laws and regulations.
 From HIPAA to GDPR, there are a multitude of data privacy laws and regulations all over the world.
 Running afoul of these legal provisions is expensive in terms of fines and settlement costs and can damage an organization’s reputation.

 Best practices for creating a data governance framework

 There is no one-size-fits-all solution for data governance frameworks.
 The best approach for an organization will depend on its specific needs and objectives.
 By following data governance best practices, organizations can create a data governance framework that meets their specific needs and industry requirements to help them achieve their desired business outcomes.